A Quick Heads Up

 By the way, most of my chicken recipes involved thighs or quarters because they are so dang affordable!
 My friends from India told me that those portions usually are the most expensive back at home, but here in the good ol’ USA people seem to prefer white meat – and that preference is reflected in it’s price.
 We like to buy our meats from Whole Foods or Sprouts because we prefer the ethical standards that they hold their producers to, and purchasing these cuts fits in our budget!
 We also tend to buy in the bulk packs – on Saturday we bought a 5 pound pack of chicken thighs at Sprouts for 7 dollars!

-One Pot Lemon Sage Baked Chicken (for two)
+One Pan Lemon Sage Roast Chicken

 - Small Red Potatoes